| The Tau Cross

 as the new Constitutions affirmed the traditional habit they permitted the use of a black

 mantle: "Pallium ex panno nigri coloris deferri posse concedimus".
 Cap.
-XI
+XI Now that black

 mantle which the friars could use would make us think that there may have been a strong

 inclination to use the black habit, yet the change did not take place immediately.
+However, it is

 certainly true that our ancient friars always had a great leaning towards the black habit.